Gustaf Adolf Neumann: Education

 He finished his "junior grade" at the missionary school in Dachsberg, "meant to act as missionary for the Oblates of St. Francis de Sales in Namibia.
 However, these plans failed because of "nazi disputes about the counterreformation of Ferdinand II. and because of Nazi opposition against the plea for tolerance by Joseph II." (?).
 The missionary school was closed then by the NS–Stillhaltekommissar (in English maybe "NS-'keep still'-commissioners).

 Neumann finished his senior grades at the school of Benedictine monks in Kremsmünster and Schottenstift in Vienna, where he also got his "school-leaving certificate".

 Poetry

 His first poetry readings were given in 1943 and 1944.
 However, early lyrics were released by the Edmund Huyke publisher in Leipzig, yet were destroyed during the Second World War. ("Critics of the press in Moravia, Bohemian Austria and upper Austria praised Neumann's work with headlines such as 'A new Star in the sky of poets'").

 Work as publisher

 In 1945, Neumann founded Hausruck publishing house in Grieskirchen.
 Since 1945, with 21 years, he began to publish the weekly paper Echo der Heimat (in English maybe "echo of the homeland") for upper Austria and soon after for every federal state.
 That is when he began to report about Nazi concentration camps and political crimes.

-Neumann has since then been owner and manager of book- and offsetprinters for over 30 years.
+Afterward, Neumann was an owner and manager of book- and offsetprinters for over 30 years.